-- Magnesium in millet can help reduce the affects of migraines and heart attacks.
+- Magnesium in millet may help reduce the effects of migraines and depression.4,5

-- Niacin (vitamin B3) in millet can help lower cholesterol.
+- Niacin (vitamin B3) in millet may help stop the spread of candida.7

-- Phosphorus in millet helps with fat metabolism, body tissue repair and creating energy (phosphorus is an essential component ofadenosine triphosphate or ATP, a precursor to energy in your body)
+- Phosphorus in millet may help with fat metabolism, body tissue repair, and creating energy (phosphorus is an essential component of adenosine triphosphate or ATP, a precursor to energy in your body).8

-- Whole grains have been shown to protect against childhood asthma.
+Whole grains have also been shown to help protect against childhood asthma.9

 - Rinse it off and remove any stones or unhulled pieces.

-- Then soak or sprout your millet for 8 – 24 hours prior to preparing it, so that you remove the phytic acid that binds up minerals and enzyme inhibitors that make it difficult to digest.
+- Then soak or sprout your millet for 8 to 24 hours prior to preparing it so that you remove the phytic acid that binds up minerals and enzyme inhibitors that make it difficult to digest.

-- Another great option to prepare your millet for easy digestion is to add a small amount of fermented liquid such as BE Wholegrain to the soaking water.
+- Another option to prepare your millet for easy digestion is to add a small amount of fermented liquid to the soaking water.
+Mix a teaspoon of InnergyBiotic or your favorite probiotic liquid into your soaking water; it’s an excellent way to add minerals and can help make your grains even easier to digest.
 Let the soaking millet remain at room temperature for 48 hours.
-Add a teaspoon of BE Wholegrain Liquid or your favoriteprobitioic liquid to your soaking water; it’s an excellent way to add minerals and will make your grains even easier to digest.

 - Cook millet as you would rice but with more water (3 cups water to 1 cup millet).
 However, if you soak millet, you won’t need as much water when you cook it.
 After soaking, try 1 cup of millet to 2 or 2 ½ cups of water.
 You determine how much water to use depending on how soft you like your grain.